-Dr Ken Cutbush’s principal interest is Shoulder surgery.
+Dr Cutbush’s principal interest is Shoulder surgery.

 His private practice is based at the Brisbane Hand and Upper Limb Clinic, Brisbane Private Hospital.
 He commenced in private practice in 2004.

 Dr Cutbush received his medical degree from the University of Queensland in 1991.
 Following this he undertook his internship and several years of junior surgical training at the Princess Alexandra Hospital.
 Dr Cutbush passed his first part surgical examination in 1994, being awarded the Gordon-Taylor Medal.
 The Gordan Gordan-Taylor prize is awarded to the surgical trainee sitting the first part surgical examination who achieves the highest score.
 The exam is held across Australasia including New Zealand, Hong Kong and Singapore.
 Dr Cutbush initially started his surgical training as a trainee in neurosurgery under the valuable supervision of Queensland Neurosurgeon Dr Leigh Atkinson.
 During this period of Neurosurgery training he undertook a Fellowship in Spinal Surgery with Brisbane Spinal Surgeon Dr Geoff Askin.
 Dr Cutbush subsequently changed to training in Orthopaedic Surgery.
 He undertook basic nontraining positions in Orthopaedic surgery at Darwin hospital with Dr Robert Pozzi and then at the Goldcoast Hospital.
 Dr Cutbush successfully passed the fellowship examination in Orthopaedic surgery in 2002.
 He concluded his orthopaedic training, becoming a Fellow of the Royal Australasian College of Surgeons in January 2003.